dwyl/image-classifier/README.md

 ```elixir
 :ok = HNSWLib.Index.add_items(index, data)

 HNSWLib.Index.save_index(index, "my_index.bin")
 #{:ok, 1}
 ```

+You should see a file "my_index.bin" is your current directory.

 When you append an entry one by one, you can get the final indice of the Index with: